 Nile cruise holidays are more popular than ever because unlike most things in life, Nile cruises have become increasingly affordable over the years.
 All Nile cruises offer travelers an opportunity to enjoy and experience what they will never forget.
 Making such a journey in a boat that makes no sound save for the wind in the sails and the bow cutting through the water, allows one the peace to reflect upon where they are and the significance of what they’re actually witnessing.

 Watching farmers work their fields (just as they have been doing for thousands of years) from the deck on a Felucca Nile cruise while silently sailing is well and truly a magnificent experience.
+If a Felucca cruise is too “bare-bones” for you, and you would prefer a similar experience but which is far more comfortable and luxurious, then we would recommend a Dahabiya Nile cruise instead.

 Types of “Felucca” Cruises on the Nile